frugiam/streaming_guide.py/README.md

         self._name = name
         self._catalog = {}

-    "'getters for name and catalog.'"
     def get_name(self):
         return self._name

     def get_catalog(self):
         return self._catalog

-    "'a method named add_movie that takes a Movie object as an argument and adds it to the catalog.'" def add_movie(self, movie):
+    def add_movie(self, movie):
         self._catalog[movie.get_title()] = movie

-    "'a method named delete_movie that takes a movie title as an argument and if that Movie is in the catalog, removes it.'" def delete_movie(self, title):
+    def delete_movie(self, title):
         if title in self._catalog:
             del self._catalog[title]